aedm/bitang/README.md

 # Bitang

 A framework for creative coding, mainly targeted at demoscene productions.
-Currently in a very early stage of development.
+Currently in a very early stage of development, code quality reflects the experimental nature of the project.

 ![screenshot2](screenshot2.png)